-We hereby consent to the use in the Prospectus constituting a part of this Registration Statement on Form S-1 of our report dated February 24, 2022, relating to the financial statements of Virgin Group Acquisition Corp II. which is contained in that Prospectus.
+We hereby consent to the use in the Prospectus constituting a part of this Registration Statement Amendment No. 1 to FormS-1 of our report dated February 24, 2022, relating to the financial statements of Virgin Group Acquisition Corp II. which is contained in that Prospectus.
 We also consent to the reference to our firm under the caption "Experts" in the Prospectus.